Graduating M.A. students in speech pathology and audiology will:

 Admission is for fall; the application deadline is January 1.
 All applications to the M.A. program must be submitted through CSDCAS (Central Application Service for Communication Science and Disorders).

-For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Program on the department's website.
+For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Programs on the department's website.

 Financial support is based on merit and dependent on availability of funds.
 For more detailed information, contact the Department of Communication Sciences and Disorders director of graduate studies.